PHOM Indicator Report of Arthritis Prevalence

 Risk FactorsThe prevalence of arthritis increases with age.
 Females are more likely to report arthritis than males.
 White, non-Hispanic individuals are more likely to report arthritis than Hispanic persons.
 Being overweight or obese is also a risk factor.
 Specific genes are associated with a higher risk of certain types of arthritis, such as rheumatoid arthritis (RA), systemic lupus erythematous (SLE), and ankylosing spondylitis.

-The age-adjusted prevalence of arthritis for 2012 in Utah's Local Health Districts ranged from a low of 14.1 percent in Summit County Health District, to a high of 29.3 percent in the Central Utah Health District.
+The age-adjusted prevalence of arthritis for 2013 in Utah's Local Health Districts ranged from a low of 17.0 percent in Wasatch County Health District, to a high of 25.8 percent in the Weber-Morgan Health District.

 What Is Being Done?Addressing the burden of arthritis requires coordinated and collaborative efforts among governmental and public health agencies, private organizations such as the Arthritis Foundation, the area agencies on aging, health systems, health care providers, and others.
 These alliances help to assure a comprehensive approach to addressing arthritis.

-The Utah Arthritis Program also focuses on measuring the occurrence of arthritis in Utah, improving arthritis awareness and education, and increasing participation in programs proven to help persons with arthritis.
+The Utah Arthritis Program also focuses on measuring the occurrence of arthritis in Utah, improving arthritis awareness and education, and increasing participation in programs proven to help persons with arthritis and other chronic conditions.

 Healthy People Objective AOCBC-8:Increase the proportion of adults with doctor-diagnosed arthritis who have had effective, evidence-based arthritis education as an integral part of the management of their condition